 Dos and don’ts of business in Zambia

-• Don't rush Zambian counterparts.
-Business dealings take time in Zambia, and it’s important to always be polite and respectful.
+- Don't rush Zambian counterparts.
+Business dealings take time in Zambia, and it’s essential to always be polite and respectful.

-• Do dress smartly for business meetings.
-First impressions are important, as are appearances.
+- Do dress smartly for business meetings.
+First impressions and appearances are critical.

-• Do be prepared to network and make important connections within Zambian business and political circles in order to facilitate commercial opportunities
+- Do be prepared to network and make important connections within Zambian business and political circles to facilitate commercial opportunities

 Expat Health Insurance